A 1973 Pontiac Granville signed by Elvis is parked behind the bar at Buck Owens' Crystal Palace.

 This article was first published in March 2004.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Area code is 661.
 Pick up AAA's Northern California & Nevada TourBook and Bakersfield Area map.
+To find a place to stay, visit AAA.com/hotel.
 Contact the Great Bakersfield Convention and Visitors Bureau, 515 Truxtun Ave., (866) 425-7353, www.bakersfieldcvb.org.